SNaveenMathew/randomly_accessed_memories/engineering.md

 13. I did not recall the last time I smiled
 14. **Sometimes I felt extreme head ache.
 The ache did not go away after resting / sleeping**
 15. **Sometimes I felt the need to express emotions - like smiling or crying, but I felt I had no joy or tears**
 16. I did not believe in motivational speakers (still true).
 I did not read books.
-I had no reliable source for solutions
+I had no reliable sources for solving my problems

 My paranoia hit its peak when I assumed every single conversation was recorded and used as evidence against me.
 At the same time, I started noticing my sloppiness in trivial aspects like walking - I stumbled at a higher rate than usual (mostly because I hurried to get out of others' sight).
-As a result, **I was convinced that every single event was a conspiracy to bring me down** (for people who don't underestand this, a single major event with a negative outcome is not as bad as a collection of several negative events that happen simultaneously in a seemingly related way).
+As a result, **I was convinced that every single event was a conspiracy to bring me down** (for people who don't understand this psychology - a single major event with a negative outcome is not as bad as a collection of several negative events that happen simultaneously in a seemingly related way).
 I lost every single form of sanity, hope and peace.
-Due to my poor grades I was convinced that I will remain jobless FOREVER.
-I had only two things - a body and life, and nothing to look forward to.
+Due to my poor grades I was convinced that I will **remain jobless FOREVER**.
+I had only two things - a body and a life, but nothing to look forward to.

 ## The trigger - a small event

-My natural eyesight was not perfect; I wore spectacles.
-I never found them where I used to store them in my room.
+My eyesight was not perfect; I wore spectacles.
+I'm never used to finding them where I usually store them in my room (yeah, I'm clumsy).
 Combined with my paranoia and my hastiness, I felt extremely annoyed when I failed to find them quickly.

 **Around three months into my mental problems:**

 Another mundane day of classes ended.
 I slept through most sessions and returned to my room in the afternoon.
 As usual, I lost sight of my spectacles.
-I was extremely annoyed that I could not find the spectacles.
+I was extremely annoyed that I could not find them.
 I decided to give it a break and went to bed.
 As soon as I sat on the bed, I felt something cracking under my ass.
-No bonus for guessing - my spectacles were on my bed, and I sat on them and broke the frame about the right hinge.
-The tiny screw hole on the right side was broken and there was no way to fix it.
+No bonus points for guessing - my spectacles were on my bed.
+I broke the frame around the right hinge.
+The tiny screw hole on the right side was broken and there was no way to fix it by myself.

 The right lens came out of the socket, but it was not damaged.
-The fix solution was straight forward - purchase a new frame and fit the lens.
-But, with my mental state, this was unacceptable.
+The fix was straight forward - purchase a new frame and fit the lens.
+But this was never an option given my mental state (when the mind is clogged it isn't trivial to see all the available options).
 I had failed multiple times.
 My mind said "Enough is enough".
-I had to fix it by myself; failure was not acceptable.
-But my mind was planning for failure.
-The conversation in my mind went like this: "What if I fail?" -> "I will wear the specs without the right handle and lens" -> "That doesn't work.
-My right lens has a higher power, and the purpose of wearing the specs was to compensate for the difference" -> "I've given enough trouble for people around me, I cannot seek their help" -> "There's no choice; I have to fix it by myself".
+I had to fix it by myself

+Failure to fix the frame was not acceptable, but my mind was planning for failure.
+The thoughts in my mind went like this: "What if I fail?" -> "I will wear the specs without the right handle and lens" -> "That doesn't work.
+My right eye has a higher power, and the purpose of wearing the specs was to compensate for the difference" -> "I've given enough trouble for people around me, I cannot seek their help" -> "There's no choice; I have to fix it by myself".

-### Superglue to the rescue
+### Superglue to the rescue (read: rhyming!)

 I bought five packs of superglue from a store.
 I don't recall the onward or return journey; I don't remember the walk back to my room; I don't remember any significant event around the trigger - extremely uncharacteristic of me.
 My mind was filled with the task at hand  - to fix the specs.
 In my mind there was no perceived reward for fixing it, but there was a severe penalty for failure.